YuriODev/python-st-ignatius-03-iterations-and-loops/examples/README.md

 </details>

-## Problem 23: Least Common Multiple Calculation
+## Example 23: Least Common Multiple Calculation

 **Problem:** Write a program that helps to find the least common multiple (LCM) of two numbers.
 The program should read two positive integers `a` and `b` (each number is entered on a separate line) and print the smallest number that is divisible by both of these numbers without a remainder.
 The formula to calculate the Least Common Multiple (LCM) of two numbers `a` and `b` is given by: